lvg-alex/python-django-base-template/README.md

 It shows the sequence of actions that must be performed in order to install all the necessary packages on a clean Debian operating system and prepare the system for working with Django.

 ## Step 1.
-Debian Server Set Up for Django Instructions
-Shows how to set up a clean Debian server for Python and Django projects.
-A secure SSH connection is implemented, packages are installed from Debian repositories and source code, and the Debian server is prepared to work with Django.
+Configure a connection to a Debian VM using SSH

 1. Launch cmd.exe () or powershell.exe.
 ```bash